threadheap/serviceless/README.md

 * [ ] aggregate logs for multiple services
 * [ ] add configuration file to deploy in band services that rely on each other
 * [ ] save and restore `.serverless` folders to use as deployment artifacts for CI/CD tools
-* [ ] git integration to show and deploy changed services

 # Contributions